 Paul Thomas Anderson’s bizarrely original film explores the lives of several Californians trying to live their lives amidst sometimes dark circumstances.
 Their lives will intertwine throughout the film as they are all connected in one way or another to the dying old man, Earl Patridge (Jason Robards) a TV producer.
-They might be family members, they might people who work for Partridge within his TV empire, but they are all connected to him.
+They might be family members, they might be people who work for Partridge within his TV empire, but they are all connected to him.
 Tom Cruise gives a fierce, astounding performance, the finest work of his career, daring to go where he had not gone before, and Julianne Moore is shattering, Melora Waters heartbreaking, William H. Macy poignant, John C. Reilly filled with hope, Phillip Seymour Hoffman attached to his patient…it is a flawless cast in a daring and bold film.
 And the frogs?
 Look closely in the bar, their coming is foretold in a unique manner.
-It goes where few films have dared to go, into the heart of darkness and back again.
+It goes where few films have dared to go — into the heart of darkness and back again.

 Read More: Best Movies of 1979